zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ## Next steps

 You successfully installed Zowe from the convenience build!
 However, before you start Zowe, you must complete several required configurations.
-Next, go to [Initialize the z/OS system and permissions](initialize-zos-system.md) to initialize your z/OS system for Zowe first.
+The next step is to [Initialize the z/OS system and permissions](initialize-zos-system.md) for Zowe.